Wedding Budget Breakdown: Where Your Money Actually Goes

 The Money Friend

-Those 20 guests are costing you $3,680 — is it worth it?
+Those 20 guests are costing you $3,680.
+Is it worth it?

 Send this to your partner or a friend